 Get an eye exam.
 Not only can the right prescription glasses help people see where they’re going, but researchers have found that procedures such as cataract surgery can help older people reduce falls.

-That’s a common fix since 1 in 5 adults older than 65 has a cataract.
+That’s a common fix: Studies show cataracts affect 1 in 5 adults older than 65 and more than half of those age 80 and over.

 Pay attention to diet.
-Dehydration can lead to weakness, so make sure your love one stays hydrated and limit alcohol use.
+Dehydration can lead to weakness, so make sure your loved one stays hydrated and limit alcohol use.

 If your loved one’s vitamin D level is low, the doctor might encourage taking vitamin D every day.
 Or to improve bone density, a suggestion might include calcium-rich foods, like milk and yogurt.